6 DAYS FROM $2,299

 Cultural Discovery: We’ll enjoy a typical Peruvian lunch, the main meal of the day here, which typically features Peruvian standards like ceviche, lomo saltado (stir-fried beef and potatoes), or arroz con pollo, a deceptively simple rice and chicken dish.
 For dessert, we’ll sample a regional specialty — lucuma ice cream.
 Often likened to sweet potato or butterscotch, the lucuma fruit is indigenous to Peru and used in a wide variety of desserts.

 Ballestas beauty before savoring pisco

-Reap the spoils of your luxurious ship with a day at sea
+Reap the spoils of your luxurious expedition vessel with a day at sea

 Trekking the Atacama coastline

 We’ll wake up today in the northern Chilean town of Arica.
 Once devastated by an 1868 earthquake that triggered a subsequent tsunami, Arica today is a haven for surf lovers and home of the Arica Cathedral, designed by Gustave Eiffel (of Eiffel Tower fame).

 From Arica, we’ll take a meandering drive toward the coastal resort towns of El Laucho and La Lisera, disembarking to enjoy the panoramic views found at El Morro de Arica, once a strategic location for the Chilean military during the War of the Pacific (1879-1883).
 Unforgettable Moment: Then we’ll walk south along the coastal road to Corazones/Anzata.
 While most of the walk takes place on coastal paths and sandy hills, we’ll also pass through caves and caverns, eventually arriving at Puntilla, where we’ll watch for sea lions and birds before beginning the trek back.